iPIC3D/iPIC3D-GPU/benchmark/readme.md

 - Done.

 **NOTE**: The name of the folder must be in the format `name_XxYxZ_cycle`, as the script relies on the second segment to launch MPI processes.

+## Baseline

+There're few baseline files in this folder, which can be used as a reference for performance evaluation.